johnflanagan827/jflanag5.github.io/_pages/projects.md

 # Personal Projects

+Here are several personal projects I created independently, which have helped improve my coding practices and learn new technologies.

-{% for post in site.personal-projects %}
+{% for post in site.personal-projects reversed %}
 {% include archive-single.html %}
 {% endfor %}